[?] Keep Track of Updates

 Now think about that.
 Paying $9,000 or having $14,000.
 Wow, what a difference.

 "But wait David, I will just get a job and pay if off quickly."
 This would be great if it actually happened.
-But what is usually the case is that coupled with student loans and the "necessities" of life, getting to pay off that credit card becomes less important when the minimum payment allows for much less cash flow being used.
-Then a mortgage is purchased and the excessive credit card debt is rolled into the mortgage to be forgotten.
+But what is usually the case is that coupled with student loans and the need for the "necessities" of life, getting to pay off that credit card becomes less important when the minimum payment allows for much less cash flow being available.
+Oh, and then a mortgage is purchased and the excessive credit card debt that has already been built up is rolled into the mortgage ... to be forgotten about.

 We are warned in Proverbs that, "A prudent man foreseeth the evil, and hideth himself; but the simple pass on, and are punished."

-Parents, teaching kids about money early on helps them to be good stewards of and live in God's economy, not man's.
-College students, do not succomb to the temptations of excess.
-Excessive credit card debt is any amount that cannot be paid at the end of the month.
+Parents, teaching kids about money early on helps them to be good stewards by living in God's economy, not man's.
+College students, do not succumb to the temptations of excess.
+What is excessive credit card debt?
+Any amount that cannot be paid when the statement arrives.

 Let's switch gears now and focus on saving and where that money should be going.